spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 All sounds are very 8-bit and computer-like.
 That's because they are static and contain no variance.
 But that's only beginning.
-We can see that we are goig to use the scaling all the time so why not to move it inside our runner function.
+We can see that we are going to use the scaling all the time so why not to move it inside our runner function.
 Also we scale the pitch by 2 to make pitch lower: